CompassDPO: Dynamics-Controlled Direct Preference Optimization for Robust Safety Alignment: Experiments

 \subsubsection{Dataset}

 Following prior safety alignment work, we run experiments on PKU-SafeRLHF-30K~\citep{ji2023beavertails} from PKU-Alignment.
 It contains about 29.9K paired comparisons, with 26.9K for training and 3.0K for testing.
 Each example consists of a prompt and two responses.
 The dataset provides preference labels for helpfulness and safety, and also includes a binary safety tag for each response.
+In our experiments, we use the safety preference labels to construct the chosen--rejected pairs.